-With Ebsta added to your Page Layout, when viewing a record in Salesforce, you'll notice the Activities View will be open by default.
+With Ebsta added to your Page Layout in Salesforce, you'll notice the Activities view will be open by default.

 This column identifies what type of Activity has occurred.

 You can filter the results as you wish by clicking on the green filter button in the Activity column.

 This column shows which Contact the Activity relates to and identifies if the contact exists in Salesforce or not.

 Clicking on the icon opens the record in Salesforce in a new browser tab.

 Contact not in Salesforce